mathew-perez/configure-ad/README.md

 <img src="https://i.imgur.com/HrMlyi7.png" height="80%" width="80%" alt="51"/>
 </p>

 Thank you for checking out my Active Directory tutorial!
 I hope you were able to learn and build some intuition on how to use Active Directory.
-I would suggest doing this exercise several times in order to build the knowledge and skills in Active Directory.
-Especially if you are trying to shoot for an IT job, where Active Directory is used heavily.

 <p></p>

-**REMEMBER TO DELETE YOUR RESOURCES ONCE YOU ARE DONE WITH THE LAB!**
+REMEMBER TO DELETE YOUR RESOURCES IN MICROSOFT AZURE ONCE YOU ARE DONE WITH THE LAB